autodesk-forks/MaterialX/source/README.md

 # Test Framework

 The unit tests are located in the [MaterialXTest](MaterialXTest/README.md) module.

 This includes tests for core and shader generation.
+The tests executed are based on what build options have been enabled.
+The test suite for this resides [here] (../documents/TestSuite).

 # Viewing Utilities